 - Peel and clean the carrots.
-Clean the turnips (no need to peel them).
-Dice the carrots and turnips into small, even pieces no more than 1/2 inch each.
-You will have about 4-5 cups of each vegetable.
+Clean the turnips (no need to peel them, just scrub and cut off the root end).
+Dice the carrots and turnips into small, even pieces no more than ½ inch each.
+You will have about 4-5 cups of veggies.

 - Dice the yellow onion into small pieces.
 Mince the garlic cloves.

-- In a large skillet, heat 2 tablespoons of vegetable oil over medium-high heat.
+- In a large skillet, heat 2 tablespoons of olive oil over medium-high heat.
 Add all the chopped vegetables, onion, and garlic.
 Season with salt, pepper, and oregano and stir well.
 Cook over medium-high heat for about 20 minutes, stirring frequently.
-If you notice the vegetables starting to burn or stick to the pan, lower the heat, add another tablespoon of vegetable oil and stir.
+If you notice the vegetables starting to burn or stick to the pan, lower the heat, add another tablespoon of olive oil or water, and stir.